Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 ![](assets/images/guide/pending-reviewer.png)

 Both you and the reviewers can add comments to your Pull Request regarding each file that has been changed/added.
-You may want to add a comment in advance to explain a possible issue, anticipating a reviewer who might raise the point.
+You should add a comment in advance to explain a possible issue, anticipating a reviewer who might raise the point.
 To do this, go to the "Files changed" tab in your Pull Request, search for the file in the list, and click on "Comment on this file" (the speech bubble on the right side).

 ![](assets/images/guide/commenting-on-pr-file.png)

 With this, you may also start a review on your own submission, which is profound yet completely unnecessary.

-Reviewers will use this tool to add comments and change suggestions during the review process.
+Reviewers will use this tool to add comments and make suggestions during the review process.
 We expect everyone in the community to be fair and polite when reviewing modules.
 Modules do not need to be perfect, and we expect many submissions to be revised or expanded later by the original authors or other new contributors.
 If you are in a dispute with a reviewer or think that a reviewer has been unfair, don't hesitate to contact our [core team](https://archaeology-abm.github.io/NASSA-hub/about-us.html).

 As the submission author (who created the Pull Request), you should read and reply when necessary while also deciding if there are any suggested changes.
 For more information, see the [GitHub documentation]([#reviewing-a-module](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request)).

 Notice that every change made during the review process triggers the automatic check or validation.
 You need to address any new errors before merging.

-Alternatively, if there are many hard or structural problems, you may want to cancel the Pull Request and prepare a new, revised one.
+Alternatively, if there are many challenging or structural problems, you should cancel the Pull Request and prepare a new, revised one.
 To do this, click on "Close Pull Request" at the bottom of your Pull Request page.
 After the Pull Request is closed, you may make more drastic changes and repeat the steps for creating a new submission (Pull Request).

 A satisfied reviewer will leave an approval that will be part of your Pull Request history.